E2E-MFD: Towards End-to-End Synchronous Multimodal Fusion Detection: Experiments and Analysis

-We conduct experiments on three widely-used visible-infrared image datasets: TNO, RoadScene, and M3FD \cite{liu2022target}.
-TNO and RoadScene are just used to evaluate VIF performance.
-Besides, M3FD is adopted to evaluate both VIF and OD performance. \textbf{RoadScene} with 37 image pairs and \textbf{TNO} with 42 image pairs are only used for the VIF task in the testing stage.
-The VIF network is trained by the M3FD dataset.
-The \textbf{M3FD} dataset \cite{liu2022target} which is divided into a training set (2,940 image pairs) and a testing set (1,260 image pairs) and the 300 image pairs in the testing set is used to validate the VIF task.
-The original image size in the dataset is $1,024 \times 768$.
+We conduct experiments on four widely-used visible-infrared image datasets: \textbf{TNO} \cite{toet2017tno}, \textbf{RoadScene} \cite{xu2020u2fusion}, \textbf{M3FD} \cite{liu2022target} and \textbf{DroneVehicle} \cite{sun2022drone}.
+TNO and RoadScene are just used to evaluate MF performance.
+M3FD is adopted to evaluate both MF and OD performance.
+RoadScene with 37 image pairs, TNO with 42 image pairs and M3FD with 300 pairs are only used for the MF task in the testing stage, and the MF network is trained by the M3FD dataset which is divided into a training set (2,940 image pairs) and a testing set (1,260 image pairs).
+Besides, DroneVehicle consists of 28,439 image pairs is utilized to train and test MF and OD for oriented objects.
+We conduct all the experiments with one GeForce RTX 3090 GPU, and the code of M3FD is based on Detectron2~\cite{wu2019detectron2}, while the code of DroneVehicle is based on MMDetection 2.26.0~\cite{chen2019mmdetection} and MMRotate 0.3.4~\cite{Zhou2022MMRotate}.
+On the M3FD dataset, the pretrained DiffusionDet is used for the initialization of the OD network.
+In the training phase, E2E-MFD is optimized by AdamW with a batch size of 1.
+We set the learning rate to $2.5e-5$ and the weight decay as $1e-4$.
+The default training iteration is only 15,000.
+On the DroneVehicle dataset, the pretrained LSKNet \cite{li2023large} is used for the initialization of the object detection network, and we fine-tune it for 12 epochs with a batch size of 4.
+The E2E-MFD is optimized by AdamW and the learning rate and the weight decay is set to $1e-4$ and 0.05.